aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.6.rst

         7: print(foo())

     Likely cause based on the information given by Python:
-        Python tells us that the it reached the end of the file and expected more content.
+        Python tells us that it reached the end of the file and expected more content.

         I will attempt to be give a bit more information.